Market Efficient Portfolios in a Systemic Economy: Comparative Statics and Examples

 \subsubsection{Market Setting}

 We consider a financial market consisting of $N=2$ banks.
-We choose $K=10$ assets, normalize the total supply of each asset to 1, and set the holdings of banks in each asset to $0.08$.\footnote{All parameters in this section are consistent with \cite{capponi2015price}.} The two banks are assumed to have the same budget ($b_1=b_2=0.8$), and the vector of leverage targets is $\kappa=(9,10)^\top$.
+We choose $K=10$, normalize the total supply of each asset to 1, and set the holdings of banks in each asset to $0.08$.
+All parameters are consistent with \cite{capponi2015price}.
+The two banks are assumed to have the same budget ($b_1=b_2=0.8$), and the vector of leverage targets is $\kappa=(9,10)^\top$.

 Banks are assumed to follow a proportional liquidation strategy, i.e., $\alpha^{ki}=1/10$ for all assets $k=1,\ldots,10$, and both banks $i=1,2$.
 The assets belong to three different groups: Assets 1 and 2 belong to group 1, assets 3 through 8 to group 2, and assets 9 and 10 to group 3.
 Within each of the three asset groups, the illiquidity characteristics of the assets, and the expectation and variance of asset price shocks are equal.